sundios/Google-rank-tracker/README.md

 After all dependencies are installed, we can start testing if the script is working fine.

 ## Running tests
+Before running any test we want to go into the `keywords.xls` file and add the keywords we want to check the ranks.
+We can add as many as we want but the more, the higher the chances Google will block you.
+(I will soon include de option of using proxies.)

-We open the terminal and go to the folder that `rank.py` is saved and give the script executing rights.
+After that we open the terminal and go to the folder that `rank.py` is saved and give the script executing rights.

 ```shell
 chmod +x rank.py